puebloDeLaMuerte/sheetmidi/README.md

 - `[third(`: Outputs the third note of the current chord
 - `[fifth(`: Outputs the fifth note of the current chord
 - `[tick(`: Advances the beat counter (typically connected to a metro)
+- `[beat n(`: Resets the beat counter to position n and outputs the new position

 #### Right Inlet